Porkul/cinema-app/README.md

 ## Introduction

-The Cinema Application Backend serves as the API layer for the frontend to interact with, enabling users to conveniently book movie seats across different halls.
-It also features an admin panel for streamlined management of movies and sessions.
+The Cinema Application Backend provides an API for the frontend, making it easy for users to book movie seats in various halls.
+The backend also includes an admin panel for effortless management of movies and showtimes.

 ##  Features